jkocsis3/VehicleDetection/README.md

 In order to extract all of the HOG features for the images, i used the pipeline contained in the 'Train the model' section of the VehicleDetection IPython notebook.
 This function relies on several other function to complete it's work:
 * get_hog_features(): Returns all the HOG features from a single image.
 * bin_spatial(): Returns the binned spatial features of a single image.
-For this exercise I used a bin sixe of (32,32)
+For this exercise I used a bin sixe of (16,16)
-* color_hist(): Returns a color histogram from a single image.
-For this I used all 3 channels for the image, and then concatenated them into a single feature vector.
-It is important to note I used YCrCb as the format for these images.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: